 We started our canyoning adventure at Rifugio Fonteghi, a mountain hut located at 1100 meters above sea level and surrounded by the beautiful Dolomites.

 We left our car at the back and met our Alpine Guides, who brought us all the equipment necessary and were gracious enough to help us into our wet suits.
-Getting into that wetsuit is definitely a warm-up activity, but it proved very useful in protecting us from the cold stream!
+Getting into that wetsuit is definitely difficult enough to make for a warm-up activity.
+However, it proved very useful in protecting us from the cold stream!

-The route we were taken on takes about 2 hours to complete and is considered an easy route in the region, perfect for beginners or families (children 8 and older).
+The route we took is about 2 hours long and is considered an easy route in the region.
+It's perfect for beginners or families (children 8 and older).

-The guides helped us descend every step of the way into the canyon, slide down natural rock-toboggans, jump from small cliffs, and swim through the crystalline pools.
+The guides helped us descend every step of the way into the canyon.
+We slid down natural rock-toboggans, jumped from small cliffs and swam through the crystalline pools.

 They also gave us a lot of interesting information along the way and kept us moving at a consistent pace.